bihealth/sodar-server/docs_manual/source/admin_upgrade.rst

 - ``ENABLE_IRODS`` setting removed.
 If you need to set up a SODAR instance without iRODS and file access, disable the ``omics_irods`` and ``taskflowbackend`` backends along with other iRODS using apps.
+- ``LANDINGZONES_ZONE_MOVE_VERIFY`` added.
+Enabling this will result in asynchronous file integrity verification being triggered in the sample data after a successful landing zone move.
+This is ``True`` by default and can be disabled for e.g. performance reasons, or if no issues with move operations are to be expected with the file system used.
+- ``PROJECTROLES_ROLE_PAGINATION`` added.
+You can set this to control project member list pagination page size.
+- ``SHEETS_SYNC_ENABLED`` added.
+It is recommended to set this to ``False`` if the sample sheet synchronization feature between multiple SODAR instances is not to be used.

 This release contains changes to sample sheet table header formatting in the UI.
 These changes are stored in the SODAR cache.
 If your instance has